AnasNemrawi/data-structures-and-algorithms/javascript/code-challenges/challenge32-tree-intersection/readme.md

 	return result;
 }
 ```
-## Algorthim
+## Algorithm
-1. We create a Hash Map.
+1. Create a Hash Map.
-2. add the values of the first tree to the hash map.
+2. Add the values of the first tree to the hash map.
-3. use the has method to check if each value is in the hash map.
+3. Use the has method to check if each value is in the hash map.
 If it is, we add it to the result array.
-4. we return the result array.
+4. Return the result array.